-Agency adoptions are adoptions in which a private organization acts as an intermediary in the adoption process.
+Agency adoptions are adoptions in which an organization acts as an intermediary in the adoption process.
 (These are not to be confused with “intermediary adoptions,” which do not involve agencies.)
 The laws and regulations governing what is required for state permission to act as an adoption agency vary widely among the states.
 Licensure is not reciprocal between states.
 If an agency is licensed in one state, it may not have permission to place children or work with birth parents in other states.

 Some agencies specialize in specific kinds of adoptions.
 For example, there are agencies that only place older children, or children with disabilities.
 There are also faith-based adoption agencies.
 Adoption agencies may also be public or private.
 However, there are many adoption agencies that work with all different kinds of parents and children.